 Clooney was married to actress Talia Balsam, from 1989 until 1993.
 After their divorce, he swore he would never marry again.
 Michelle Pfeiffer and Nicole Kidman bet him $10,000 that he would have children by the age of 40, and sent him a check shortly after his birthday.
-Clooney returned the funds and bet double of nothing he wouldn't have children by the age of 50.
-Although he has remained a consummate bachelor, Clooney has had many highly publicized relationships, most recently with former WWE wrestler Stacy Keibler.
+Clooney returned the funds and bet double or nothing he wouldn't have children by the age of 50.
+Although he has remained a consummate bachelor, Clooney has had many highly publicized relationships, including with former WWE wrestler Stacy Keibler.
+In 2014, he married lawyer and activist Amal Alamuddin.

 Shannon Amos was born in New Jersey, the daughter of veteran actor John Amos and artist Noel Mickelson.
 Her father is of African-American, as well as Ghanaian ancestry.
 Her mother is Ashkenazi Jewish, a descendant of Eastern Europe.